nxskok/pasias/docs/16-ordinal-nominal-response.md

 Solution

  Copy and paste, and take out the variables you don't need.
+Or, better, save the output from `step` in a variable.
+This then becomes a fitted model object and you can look at it any of the ways you can look at a model fit.
 I found that gender needed to be removed, but if yours is different, follow through with whatever your `step` said to do.

 ```r
 ess.2=multinom(party~agea+eduyrs+inwtm,data=ess.major)